Microsoft launches new employee experience platform 'Viva'

-San Francisco, Feb 4 (IANS) Microsoft on Thursday unveiled a new employee experience platform called Viva designed to help people learn, grow and thrive, with new experiences that integrate with the productivity and collaboration capabilities in Microsoft 365 and Microsoft Teams.
+San Francisco: Microsoft on Thursday unveiled a new employee experience platform called Viva designed to help people learn, grow and thrive, with new experiences that integrate with the productivity and collaboration capabilities in Microsoft 365 and Microsoft Teams.

 The announcement comes as economic and social trends are driving huge changes in workforce engagement.